DIS-SIN/weasel/README.md

 ### Thanks and mentions

-The entire team at CSPS both DIS and DAT - you are all an inspiration.
+The entire team at CSPS Digital Academy both DIS and DAT - you are all an inspiration.

 ### Public domain